SamiNenno/NewsPoll/README.md

 **3.** DDD If your domain is too small, invent other domains around and document these domains (as if you have 10 Mio € from Edlich-Investment!)
 Develop a clear strategic design with mappings/relationships with 5-0 Domains.
 It would be nice if these domains are derived from an Event-Storming (but not mandatory).

 **4.** Metrics at least two.
 Sonarcube would be great.
-Other non trivial metrics are also fine.
+Other non trivial metrics are also fine. -> See Metrics folder

 **5.** Clean Code Development: at least 5 points you can show me + >>10 points on your personal cheat sheet